WHY PUBLISH? THE DASH AND DOLLY EFFECT.

 Tentacle Aliens and Monsters Erotic Short Stories

-Rita Indiana’s was the best.
-And to be fair, her book is not developed through the Amazon ecosystem, being published as an actual book, ie a printed volume, by that excellent British publisher And Other Stories.
+I really liked Rita Indiana’s book, although to be fair, it wasn’t a tentacle romance and it did not evolve within the Amazon ecosystem, being published as an actual book, ie a printed volume, by that excellent British publisher And Other Stories.
 Check them out!

 Here’s what Rita’s blurb says: Plucked from her life on the streets of post-apocalyptic Santo Domingo, young maid Acilde Figueroa finds herself at the heart of a Santería prophecy: only she can travel back in time and save the ocean – and humanity – from disaster.
 But first she must become the man she always was – with the help of a sacred anemone.
 Tentacle is an electric novel with a big appetite and a brave vision, plunging headfirst into questions of climate change, technology, Yoruba ritual, queer politics, poverty, sex, colonialism and contemporary art.
 Bursting with punk energy and lyricism, it’s a restless, addictive trip: The Tempest meets the telenovela.